jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 }
 ```

-Last thing to do is to change the interface in the method.
+The last thing to do is to change the interface in the method.
 Since `IRepository` doesn't allow any variance, we have to use a more flexible interface which is the `IWriteOnlyRepository`.  `RemoteEmployee` is more specific than `Employee`, but since our `IWriteOnlyRepository` is marked with an `out` keyword it doesn't mind more specific types.
 AKA contravariance.

 ```csharp
 static void AddRemoteEmployees(IWriteOnlyRepository<RemoteEmployee> repository) => new List<RemoteEmployee>